 Some men may think of ‘self care’ as a candles-and-fluffy-slippers thing which has no relevance to them.
 Ironically, men need to work especially hard to take charge of caring for themselves.
 It is in fact the most manly thing of all to independently care for yourself, not just physically, but emotionally too.

 Men defining themselves only in terms of productivity and work is old school.
-It’s nearly 2020 – a fresh decade and time to make time for more.
 The alarming statistics around the physical and mental issues of modern men demands a recognition of the importance of self care.

 4 Steps to Self Care for Men: